Gillespie Pass Circuit

 So we passed the jet boat drop-off point and immediately there was a very steep bluff to negotiate with chains provided to help you up the rock.
 As we climbed we saw two other couples on the other side of the Makarora river looking to cross and wondered if they’d risk it.

-As we continued on, the trail came out into flat grasslands of the valley, where the trail was well marked and easy to follow.
+As we continued on, the trail came out into the flat grasslands of the valley, where the trail was well-marked and easy to follow.
 We enjoyed our lunch in the sunshine.

 The Young Basin